zouhunter/unity-psd-ugui/README.md

  * script attachd prefab,when you change pictures,this link will continue exist,but rect and position will update

 ## 4.contact me.
+* (when you have any question,or find some bugs,thank you to made me know.)
 * this project path:[PsdUnity](https://github.com/zouhunter/PsdUnity)
-* QQ:1063627025 [when you have any question,or find some bugs,thank you to made me know.]
+* QQ群:476475016

-## 5Thanks for this project
+## 5.Thanks for this project
 in this projects,I learned so much,mybe you need it also

 * [Psd2UnityImporter](https://github.com/SubjectNerd-Unity/Psd2UnityImporter)